Bringing Agricultural Products Into the United States

 Live animals and birds may enter the United States subject to certification, certain permits, inspection, and quarantine rules that vary greatly with the type of animal and its origin and can also be subject to restrictions by some state departments of agriculture.

 For general information and permit application, contact APHIS/ NCIE at (301) 851-3300.
-Contact the CDC via e-mail at CDCAnimalImports@cdc.gov or visit CDC's Animal Importation website.
+Contact the CDC via e-mail at CDCAnimalImports@cdc.gov.
 You may also access the National Center for Infectious Diseases on the Web - Traveler's Health.

 Other Biological Materials